Cookies on BBB.org

 To the Dispute Resolution Team:

-We are in receipt of your letter regarding ****************** request that he no longer receive solicitations from AARP.
+We are in receipt of your letter regarding ************** claim that he has received multiple phone calls regarding eldercare after joining AARP.
 We have investigated his concern and welcome the opportunity to resolve this matter.

-If ******************** has any questions or concerns, he may call me directly at **************, and it would be my pleasure to assist him further.
+If ************ has any questions or concerns, he may call me directly at **************.
 If more convenient, he may send an email to [email protected], or mail to the following address: AARP, Consumer Care Ombudsman Team, 601 E Street, Washington, DC 20049.

 We would like to thank you for bringing this matter to our attention.
 It is our hope that through our actions we have demonstrated our commitment to enhancing the quality of life for all, as a responsible, effective consumer advocate.